AakLak/aaklak-blog/content/post/watir-cucumber.md

 ## Workflow
 I've found using a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) like [pry](https://pryrepl.org/) helps speed up development.
-Instead of incrementally adding steps to and rerunning my script, I can use Pry to get real time feedback.
+Instead of incrementally adding steps to and rerunning my script, I can use Pry to get real-time feedback.

 ## Starting the Browser & Navigating to a page
 Initiate Pry